Overview – The Definition of Knowledge

 When we talk about the definition of knowledge, we are talking about the definition of propositional knowledge specifically.

-Each of the three conditions above are necessary for knowledge.
+Each of the three conditions above are taken to be necessary for knowledge.

 For example, you can’t know something if it isn’t true.
 If someone said, “I know that the moon is made of green cheese” you wouldn’t consider that knowledge because it isn’t true.